in28minutes/SpringMvcStepByStep/Step22.md

 ##What we will do:
-- Create TodoController
+- Add Facility to add New Todo
-- Create list-todos.jsp
+- todo.jsp
+- Importance of redirect:/list-todos
+- Importance of model.clear();

 ## Files List
 ### /pom.xml